harumuki/thorsten-hans.com/_posts/2020-04-20-azure-container-registry-unleashed-image-scanning-with-security-center.md

 ---

-## How Qualys scans your Docker Images
+## How Qualys Scans Your Docker Images

 Every time you push a Docker image, it will be pulled and seamlessly executed with Qualys image scanner in a sandbox environment.
 The image scanner checks the current image for known vulnerabilities and security recommendations.
 If there are findings or recommendations, ASC will classify those and generate alerts for problems in the context of the image.
 If your image is safe and clean, ASC will not create alerts to minimize disruptions.

-## Windows Image scanning
+## Windows Docker Image Scanning

 ASC is relying on an external Docker image scanner offered by Qualys.
 At this point, Qualys’ scanner does not provide any Windows Container image scanning capabilities.
 That means you currently have no chance to get your Windows Docker Images scanned with ASC.
 Personally, this is just an additional reason why developers should migrate their Windows-based workloads to Linux containers using technologies like .NET Core instead of trying to stick with Windows for containerized application architectures.

-## Preview Features worth checking out
+## Preview Features Worth Testing

 Currently, ASC scans images once they are pushed to ACR.
 This is a great starting point.
 However, images with vulnerabilities or pending security recommendations can still be pulled and executed, which is still a risk.
 The ACR team is actively working on the **Quarantine** feature for ACR, which puts all new Docker Images into Quarantine.
 Although it is still in preview, you can already **enable Quarantine for ACR** manually.
 See [quarantine docs in the ACR repository](https://github.com/Azure/acr/tree/master/docs/preview/quarantine){:target="_blank"} for further details.
 Once the Quarantine is generally available, the chances are good that we see seamless integration with ASC also on this level.

 So you should watch the progress of ACR Quarantine.

-## Recap
+## Conclusion

 You should use Azure Security Center to continuously monitor your entire Azure Subscription and all its resources to get detailed information about potential security vectors and threats.

 Especially in the context of containerized application architectures, you should use ASC and get your Docker Images scanned once uploaded to ACR.
 Although you currently have to revisit the Security Center to get scanning results, it is still worth having this information at a know, central place.

 The integration will shine once ACR Quarantine features are fully integrated into the workflow, which will prevent malicious images from being distributed.

 Additionally, I would love to be able to select the actual image scanning service because we have seen different scanners finding different vulnerabilities.
 Perhaps we will be able to choose between services like Qualys and [Aqua](https://www.aquasec.com/){:target="_blank"} at some point in time.

-## The Azure Container Registry Unleashed series
+## The ACR Unleashed series

 - [Part 1 - Introduction and Geo Replication]({%post_url 2019-11-19-azure-container-registry-unleashed-acr-up-and-running %}){:target="_blank"}
 - [Part 2 - Authentication, IAM and Content Trust]({%post_url 2019-11-21-azure-container-registry-unleashed-authentication-iam-and-contenttrust %}){:target="_blank"}